 Sgt.
 Volkin also throws in some leg exercises into the routine as well.
 To get a good stretch, he recommends starting with some toe touches.
 After you’ve loosened up your lower limbs, try out some “ski jumpers.”
 This is a fast-paced, side to side movement that has you jumping back and forth as if you were slaloming.

 The last exercise brings everything together.
 Sgt.
-Volkin suggests mountain climbers which will hit your arms, legs and abs.
-Including this bootcamp workout in your daily routine is a great way to stay active!
+Volkin suggests mountain climbers that will hit your arms, legs and abs.